How to use the Performance View

 Move the Variations Slider with the mouse or use the assigned MIDI CC to switch between the possible Variations.

-The Poly Switch Mode lets you switch and morph between a stack of articulations on the fly while playing.
+The Performance Articulations let you switch and morph between a stack of articulations on the fly while playing.

 Virtual Keyboard